transcrobes/charts/README.md

 ## Prerequisites
 ### Installation
-  - A publicly accessible Kubernetes 1.18 (may work on other versions but is currently untested)
+  - A publicly accessible Kubernetes 1.20+ (may work on other versions but is currently untested)
 ### Working installation
-  - Two separate, publicly available FQDNs pointing to your Kubernetes cluster.
-In the following examples these are `transcrobes.example.com` and `ankrobes.example.com`.
-Currently only `NodePort` is implemented but loadbalancer IPs will be supported soon.
+  - A publicly available FQDN pointing to your Kubernetes cluster.
+In the following examples this is `transcrobes.example.com`.
+Currently only `HostNetwork` and `NodePort` are implemented but loadbalancer IPs will be supported soon.
   - A valid Microsoft Azure Cognitive services API token.
 Microsoft currently provides 2M characters (translations, dictionary lookups, etc.) free per month.
 This requires a valid credit card to set up but the default configuration will stop translating at 2M characters rather than start charging you.
 More details [here](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/translator-text-api/).

 ## Installing the Chart